Speak2Erase/Speak2Erase/README.md

 Hi, I'm **Lily**!

-I code in a large variety of languages, but mainly Ruby, Rust, and C++.
-I'm a big fan of coding in Rust, although I'm far better at C++ and Ruby. (for now)
+I code in a large variety of languages, but mainly Ruby and Rust I'm a big fan of coding in Rust, although I'm far better at Ruby. (for now)

-Currently, I program mainly in C++ although I would like to change that.
-I detest working with C++ for a variety of reasons- if you've worked with C++ you can guess- so I am very keen to get back into working with Ruby and to pick up Rust.
-I'm still learning Rust, so forgive me if I make any mistakes!

 GitHub Trophies
 ---